snowdrop/jester/CONTRIBUTING.md

 ### Test Coverage

 jCloudUnit uses JaCoCo to generate test coverage.
-If you would like to generate the report run `mvn install -Dcoverage`, then change into the `coverage-report` directory and run `mvn package`.
+If you would like to generate the report run `mvn install -Pframework,examples,coverage`, then change into the `coverage-report` directory and run `mvn package`.
 The code coverage report will be generated in `target/site/jacoco/`.

 This currently does not work on Windows as it uses a shell script to copy all the classes and files into the code coverage